Qazeer/InfoSec-Notes/L7/22_SSH/2-Methodology.md

 The OpenSSH service for all versions < 7.7 is vulnerable to username enumeration.

+The Python script `sshUsernameEnumExploit` as well as the `Metasploit` module `auxiliary/scanner/ssh/ssh_enumusers` can be used to validate the presence of a system user:

 ```
 # [--threads THREADS] - Default to 5.
 If more than 10 are used, the OpenSSH service often gets overwhelmed
 # [--outputFile OUTPUTFILE] [--outputFormat {list,json,csv}]
 sshUsernameEnumExploit.py [--port PORT]  (--username <USERNAME> | --userList <USERLIST>) <HOST>

+msf> use auxiliary/scanner/ssh/ssh_enumusers
 ```

 ### Supported authentication methods